-- 1. Stabling of railway vehicles that are operationally used in a scheduled transport service takes precedence over railway vehicles that are used for nonoperational purposes (e.g. strategic reserves, new or defective railway vehicles, rolling stock scheduled for demolition, rolling stock for training purposes, etc.).
-Train-related stabling and handling/shunting takes precedence over non-train related stabling and handling/shunting.
-In order to determine this, account is taken of: - Trains requested for the timetabling process. - Trains realised in the current timetable. - 2.
-The use of the requested tracks in accordance with the operational parameters as included in the Tracks Database takes priority over uses which deviate from the operational parameters included in the Tracks Database.
-Applications for use in accordance with operational parameter 1 have priority over applications for use in accordance with operational parameter 2.170 - 3.
-For passenger trains, the number of loaded starting (first) passenger trains will be allocated in relation to the number of wagons (taking into account the length of the wagons). - 4.
-Requests for short-term stabling take priority over requests for long-term stabling. - 5.
+- 3. For passenger trains, the number of loaded starting (first) passenger trains will be allocated in relation to the number of wagons (taking into account the length of the wagons). - 4.
+For passenger trains, requests for short-term stabling (shorter than 1 hour) take precedence over requests for longer stabling (longer than 1 hour). - 5.
 In case of freight transport operators: - The relationship between train length and track length is taken into account in the allocation.
 The longest tracks are allocated to the transport operator using the longest trains in a scheduled transport service. - That stabling trucks for locomotives are allocated in proportion to the expected use of these tracks. - 6.
 For freight transport operators, a contract (demonstrably having cargoes and/or terminal slots within the timetable period) takes precedence over no contract. - 7.
 The allocation takes into account the optimisation of the shunting process and the minimisation of shunting movements. - 8.
 In the context of optimal capacity utilisation, account is taken of any under-utilisation of (part of) the fully allocated capacity in the past (including the reasons for this).

-The priority criteria for the splitting tracks at Kijfhoek shunting hump are not applied as long as the regulated rail-related service as referred to in section 7.3.5.2.2.1 (Regulated services at Kijfhoek shunting hump) is not available.171
+The priority criteria for the splitting tracks at Kijfhoek shunting hump are not applied as long as the regulated rail-related service as referred to in section 7.3.5.2.2.1 (Regulated services at Kijfhoek shunting hump) is not available.
+169